syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ![Line connector](Connector_images/FreeHandDrawing.gif)

-For more information about changing Drawing tool of diagram, refer to [Tools](/wpf/sfdiagram/tools "Tools").
+For more information about changing drawing tool of diagram, refer to [Tools](/wpf/sfdiagram/tools "Tools").

-## Create Connector
+## Create connector

 Connector can be created by defining the start and end points.
-The Path to be drawn can be defined with a collection of [Segments](/wpf/sfdiagram/connector#segments "Segments").
+The path to be drawn can be defined with a collection of [Segments](/wpf/sfdiagram/connector#segments "Segments").

-## Create connectors through connection Points
+## Create connectors through connection points

-Connector can be created by defining the source and target point of the connection.
-The `SourcePoint` and `TargetPoint` properties which are `Point` type that allows you to set or get the start and end point of a connection.
+The connector can be created by defining the source and target point of the connection.
+The `SourcePoint` and `TargetPoint` properties, which are `Point` type allows you to set or get the start and end points of a connection.

 {% tabs %}
 {% highlight xaml %}